Research Blog

 Low total cholesterol is seen with malnutrition, malabsorption, stress, sepsis, liver disease, acute myocardial infarction, hemolytic anemia, pernicious anemia, and certain drugs, including statins, captopril, androgens, MAO inhibitors, nitrates, niacin, allopurinol, colchicine, liothyronine, erythromycin, and bile salt-binding agents (Pagana 2021).

-Lower cholesterol can also be seen with chronic infection or subclinical disease (Cabrera 2012).
-Low total cholesterol may also be associated with hyperthyroidism (Rizos 2011, Kotwal 2020, Pagana 2021).
+Lower cholesterol can also be seen with chronic infection or subclinical disease (Cabrera 2012), hyperthyroidism (Rizos 2011, Kotwal 2020, Pagana 2021), depression, aggression, suicidal thoughts, disrupted hormone metabolism, and neurodegenerative diseases (Zubeldia-Brenner 2016), including Parkinson’s disease (Jin 2019).

 High total cholesterol is seen with familial hyperlipidemia, uncontrolled diabetes, nephrotic syndrome, hypertension, atherosclerosis, biliary cirrhosis, hyperlipoproteinemia, pregnancy, oophorectomy (Pagana 2021), and hypothyroidism (Jung 2017, Biondi 2008, Pagana 2021).
 Elevated total cholesterol (and triglycerides) is also associated with persistent organic pollutants (e.g., PCBs, DDT, and fat-soluble pesticides (Aminov 2013).